 Do you see the problem?
 Camels and llamas are not just classified as different species but as different genera (the next higher level of classification).
 How could they still produce viable offspring after millions of years?
 Suddenly we have separate branches on Darwin’s tree connected to each other by hybridization.

-And, don’t forget Rover!
+And don’t forget your dog Rover!
 You might be surprised to know that he can have relationships with coyotes and wolves.
 In the case of the coyote living in the northeastern United States and Canada, DNA analysis has revealed that its genetic recipe consists of eastern wolf, coyote, and a dash of dog.
 Because of the new findings, it has been rechristened a coywolf.

 Though species is a useful term for scientific research, creationists prefer the term kinds to describe creatures that interbreed.